retorquere/zotero-folder-import/README.md

 Folder Import
 =================

+This plugin imports a folder of attachments into a collection hierarchy.
+Select "Add files from folder" from the file menu.
+This is a one-time import, not an ongoing "watch folder".

+# Install

 Install by downloading the [latest version](https://github.com/retorquere/zotero-folder-import/releases/latest).

 You can use the .xpi file from the link above to install in the Zotero standalone app: